qualcomm/resource-tuner/docs/README.md

 For example, increasing the CPU's dynamic clock and voltage scaling (DCVS) minimum frequency to 1 GHz can boost performance during demanding tasks.
 Conversely, capping the maximum frequency at 1.5 GHz can help conserve power during less intensive operations.

-Resource Tuner supports `Signals` which is dynamic provisioning of system resources in response to specific signals —such as app launches or app installations —based on configurations defined in YAML.
+URM supports `Signals` which is dynamic provisioning of system resources in response to specific signals —such as app launches or app installations —based on configurations defined in YAML.
 It allows other software modules or applications to register extensions and add custom functionality tailored to their specific needs.

 ---